PeptideFox

 Body composition data supports this: SURMOUNT-1 DXA substudies show approximately 25% of weight lost was lean mass, compared to roughly 38-39% for semaglutide³.
 That's a meaningful difference in muscle preservation, which translates directly to better functional capacity and less physical fatigue.

 One practical nuance: tirzepatide can still produce fatigue in lower-weight users or in users who lose appetite too completely.
-If protein drops, constipation builds, or training output falls, the right move is usually a dose hold or support-layer fix before escalation.
+Falling protein, building constipation, or dropping training output marks a body the support layer or a dose hold addresses before the next step, not one to climb through.

 For complete tirzepatide dosing and comparison data, see the full tirzepatide guide.